julian-berks/JBBTEST/README.md

 Logging
 =======
 EC2 instance and application logs are available in cloud watch.

-ELB logs are written to an S3 bucket identified by the elb-log-bucket variable in main.tf.
+ELB logs are written to an S3 bucket identified by the elb-log-bucket variable within the appropriate main.tf.

 To tear down the stack